7.00pm to 9.30pm, Tuesday 3 March

 'Ignore your voice' by Radboud University, Nijmegen, the Netherlands.

-'Tinnitus, an interactive sound sculpture' by Queen Mary University; UCL, London, UK.
+'Tinnitus, an interactive sound sculpture' by Queen Mary University of London; UCL, London, UK.

 'Can you lipread German?' by Hörzentrum Oldenburg GmbH, Germany.